Dual Track College Search Time Line

 - During the spring or as a sidelight on a family trip, swing by a college campus or two to begin to get a feeling for the types of schools that you find appealing - large, small, urban, rural, strong campus feeling, etc.

 - Again, use your summer to continue to expand your horizons.
-Find a job, take a class, continue with your art or music, attend sports camp, do a language immersion program, find and internship, volunteer.
+Find a job, take a class, continue with your art or music, attend sports camp, do a language immersion program, find and internship, use your energy positively!

 - Talk to your coaches about your aspirations to play beyond high school.
 Listen carefully to their feedback, ask for input in terms of what they feel you can do to improve or be seen.
 College Athletic Advisors can help connect you with knowledgeable resources to assist you!